CodeZeniYT/Socail-Profile-Link/README.md

 ![Design Preview](./preview.jpg)

 Welcome! 👋
-This is my solution to the **Social Links Profile Challenge** on [Frontend Mentor](https://www.frontendmentor.io).
-It’s a sleek, responsive profile card that includes social links and interactive hover effects — a perfect mini-project to polish up your HTML & CSS skills.
+This is a clean and responsive solution to the **Social Links Profile Challenge** from [Frontend Mentor](https://www.frontendmentor.io).
+It features a sleek profile card with social links, hover effects, and a mobile-first layout — perfect for sharpening HTML & CSS skills.

 ---